and what do you know about love letters?

 Growing up, I always knew that I would write.
-But, as adulthood loomed, I realized the fairytales I dreamed up with a black Pilot G-2 pen and plain old composition notebook would need to transform into flavorless bites of cold, hard news.
+But, as adulthood loomed, I realized the fairytales I dreamed up in my composition notebook would need to transform into flavorless bites of cold, hard news.

-Yes, I needed to become a journalist.
-Because I could make so much more money doing that than playing make believe.
+I knew I needed to become a journalist — because I could make so much more money doing that than playing make believe.

 But what does the news have to do with love letters, anyway?
 More often than not, what we have to report is sad.
 Heartbreaking, even.
 Writing – as a journalist, novelist, poet or in any other form – is about opening my heart to the pain and hope of every person.

 Right now, I am telling stories as an education reporter at The Villages Daily Sun.
 I have previously held positions as community, general assignment and political reporters and senior copy editor.